RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-4-eluding-session-expirations-and-revocations.md

 Roles are preferred over IAM Users to avoid long-lived API keys.
 Access to a Role is granted through Role Sessions, each of which results in a set of temporary credentials that expire automatically after 1 to 12 hours.
 On the other hand, IAM Users use long-term credentials that are valid until rotated manually.

-An important exception to this is when a misconfiguration that allows [Role Juggling](https://hackingthe.cloud/aws/post_exploitation/role-chain-juggling/) to become possible, which can allow attackers to maintain the same access past the original session expiration.
+An important exception to this is when a misconfiguration exists that allows [Role Juggling](https://hackingthe.cloud/aws/post_exploitation/role-chain-juggling/) to become possible, which can allow attackers to maintain the same access past the original session expiration.

 Role Juggling can extend access because [Role Chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining) results in a new set of credentials that are not associated with the previous in terms of session expiration.
 So, Role Juggling repeatedly extends this Role Chain to ensure the attacker's access does not expire or the session credentials are made ineffective with a time-based policy such as the one provided by [session revocation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_revoke-sessions.html) in the IAM console.

 Often, we will consider Role Juggling when two or more Roles can assume each other.
 However, it can happen with a cyclical graph of any size, including when a single Role can assume itself.
-Under the old behavior, implicit SAR allowed Role Juggling to work in this way regardless of the affected Role's trust policy.
+Under the old behavior, Implicit SAR allowed Role Juggling to work in this way regardless of the affected Role's trust policy.

 ## Implicit SAR Role Juggling Example